-A. (X) Micro-purchases
+A. Micro-purchases

-Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$10,000 [not to exceed \$10,000].
+Procurement by micro-purchase is the acquisition of supplies or services, the aggregate dollar amount of which does not exceed \$10,000.
 To the extent practicable, the District shall distribute micro-purchases equitably among qualified suppliers.
 Micro-purchases may be made without soliciting competitive quotations if the Superintendent considers the price to be reasonable.
 The District maintains evidence of this reasonableness in the records of all purchases made by this method.

-B. (X) Small Purchases
+B. Small Purchases

-Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$250,000 [not to exceed \$250,000].
-Small purchase procedures require that price or rate quotations shall be obtained from () [X] an adequate number of qualified sources.
-[Drafting Note: The District may define in policy how many quotations are adequate.
-The number must be greater than one (1).]
+Small purchase procedures provide for relatively simple and informal procurement methods for securing services, supplies, and other property that does not exceed the competitive bid threshold of \$250,000.
+Small purchase procedures require that price or rate quotations shall be obtained from an adequate number of qualified sources.

-C. (X) Sealed Bids
+C. Sealed Bids

-Sealed, competitive bids shall be obtained when the purchase of, and contract for, single items of supplies, materials, or equipment which amounts to more than \$250,000 [the lesser of the established Small Purchase threshold or \$250,000] and when the Board determines to build, repair, enlarge, improve, or demolish a school building/facility the cost of which will exceed \$50,000.
+Sealed, competitive bids shall be obtained when the purchase of, and contract for, single items of supplies, materials, or equipment which amounts to more than \$250,000 and when the Board determines to build, repair, enlarge, improve, or demolish a school building/facility the cost of which will exceed \$50,000.